 5. Use expired bread for French toast or croutons.

-If there isn’t a heavy amount of mold on your bread, and it doesn’t smell stinky or sour, go ahead and use expired bread to make French toast or croutons.
+If there isn’t any mold on your bread and it doesn’t smell stinky or sour, go ahead and use expired bread to make French toast or croutons.
+What I like to do is buy multiple loaves of bread and freeze what I’m not currently using.
+The good news is that mold doesn’t grow in the freezer; only when it thaws.

 6. Sour cream can be eaten up to three weeks after the “sell by” date.